sergey-vun/microsoft-graph-docs/concepts/data-connect-faq.md

 ---
-title: "FAQ for Microsoft Graph Data Connect"
+title: "Microsoft Graph Data Connect frequently asked questions"
 description: "Get tips that will help you take advantage of Microsoft Graph Data Connect."
-author: "tlenig, fercobo-msft"
+author: "fercobo-msft"
 localization_priority: Priority
 ms.prod: "data-connect"
 ---

-# Frequently asked questions
+# Microsoft Graph Data Connect frequently asked questions

 Microsoft Graph Data Connect allows developers to create applications that customers can provide managed access to their at-scale Microsoft Graph datasets.
-This article provides tips that will help you take advantage of the data connect feature.
+This article provides tips that will help you take advantage of the Data Connect feature.
 For an introduction to Microsoft Graph Data Connect, see the [Overview](data-connect-concept-overview.md) article.

 ## Is Microsoft Graph Data Connect right for you?

-Data connect and the Microsoft Graph APIs provide access to the same underlying data but in very different ways.
-Data connect is designed to extract large amounts of data in bulk while the Microsoft Graph APIs are more suitable for accessing discrete sets of data in real time.
+Data Connect and the Microsoft Graph APIs provide access to the same underlying data but in very different ways.
+Data Connect is designed to extract large amounts of data in bulk while the Microsoft Graph APIs are more suitable for accessing discrete sets of data in real time.
 In some cases, it might even make sense to combine them.
-For example, you might want use data connect to do an initial extraction of the last year of email data, and then use the Microsoft Graph APIs to analyze emails in real time moving forward.
-Data connect and the Microsoft Graph APIs are different tools for different jobs.
+For example, you might want use Data Connect to do an initial extraction of the last year of email data, and then use the Microsoft Graph APIs to analyze emails in real time moving forward.
+Data Connect and the Microsoft Graph APIs are different tools for different jobs.
 It's important to think about which access method best fits your scenario.

 ## Will there be any initial overhead?

-Because data connect is designed to extract large amounts of data in bulk, some overhead is incurred before the data can be extracted.
+Because Data Connect is designed to extract large amounts of data in bulk, some overhead is incurred before the data can be extracted.
 This overhead is around 45 minutes, meaning all pipelines will take at least that long regardless of the data size.
 This might be a negligible cost for large amounts of data, but if this time is unacceptable for your scenario, the Microsoft Graph APIs might provide a better approach.

 ## How much do I have to pay for Microsoft Graph Data Connect?